 A bot is a software app that automates or carries-out tasks for other system programs or users.
 Bots are deployed as add-ons to software tools, providing additional capabilities, structure, or automation on top of the product’s baseline features.
 Characteristically, bots perform simple and structurally repetitive tasks more quickly than with the human touch.

 The use of bots on the Internet is not a new occurrence as search engines like Google have been using bots, often known as web crawlers, to search, analyze, and index content on the web, since the early 2000s.

-Chatbots are among the most recognized applications of AI technology that mimic human conversations via audio or text, used to communicate information through messaging applications, websites, mobile apps, or the telephone.
+Chatbots are among the most recognized AI technology applications that mimic human conversations via audio or text, used to communicate information through messaging applications, websites, mobile apps, or the telephone.
 They simulate human communication with a natural language that enables real-time responses to users based on reinforced learning.

 For example, chatbots communicate through text as in Linkedin bots or via audio talking to Amazon Echo.
 Chatbot conversations are powered by ML Algorithms, which break down messages into understandable natural languages using NLP Techniques and responds to queries similar to the human experience.

 Productivity bots are a flavor of chatbots deployed as add-ons to software tools, providing additional capabilities, structure, or automation on top of the product’s baseline features.
 These bots are reporting significant productivity gains by all paradigm-changing adopters of this value-add AI-embedded technology.